Rahullkumr/gitPractice/README.md

 Practice makes everyone perfect.

 About "git commit"
-	You have to use "-a" and -m "commit message" if it is not added to staging area where
+	You have to use "-a" and -m "commit message" if the file being worked is not added to staging area where
 	-a = for all files in the working directory
 	-m = for the commit message or comment